+Officers shall use compliance techniques in accordance with constitutional law, the Nevada Revised Statutes and Department approved training.
 Officers may not use force or any compliance technique that they have not been trained to use, unless they can specifically articulate a need that should only exist in the most dangerous of situations.